Surprise Medication Blockers

 BLOCKS: Blood thinners like warfarin (Coumadin)

-BLOCKS: Antidepressants, especially monoamine oxidase inhibitors (MAOIs) like tranylcypromine (Parnate) – although people taking SSRIs like fluoxetine (Prozac) should avoid drinking more than moderate amounts of alcohol as well, as it counteracts their benefits.
+BLOCKS: Antidepressants, especially monoamine oxidase inhibitors (MAOIs) like tranylcypromine (Parnate).
+People taking SSRIs like fluoxetine (Prozac) should avoid drinking more than moderate amounts of alcohol as well, as it counteracts their benefits.

 How long should you wait?

-In most cases, you can consume a potentially pill-blocking food or beverage about three to four hours after you’ve taken your meds, but it’s best to ask your pharmacist, who can tell you for sure.
+In most cases, you can consume an "offending" food or beverage about three to four hours after you’ve taken your meds, but it’s best to ask your pharmacist, who can tell you for sure.
 Plus, she can check to see if other medications or supplements you take might further affect how your body absorbs your medicines.